KUISC/VirtualMachines/WordPress/README.md

+#Instructions
+After launching VM with VMware login as one of the two users.
+Run 'ifconfig' command and pull the IP address.
+Open browser to IP address to verify WordPress site is running.

-#OS info
+##OS info
 - root : jayhawks
 - guy : basketball
 - os  : Ubuntu Server 14.04.3

-#MySQL
+##MySQL
 - root  : jayhawks
 - wordpressuser : pass

-#WordPress
+##WordPress
 - version : 3.2
 - admin : admin

-#Instructions
-After launching VM with VMware login as one of the two users.
-Run 'ifconfig' command and pull the IP address.
-Open browser to IP address to verify WordPress site is running.

 - built by: Adam Mertz
 - contact: adammertz at gmail com